 A public inquiry commences with its "terms of reference" ("TOR") being set out.
 These are the questions that the inquiry should address and shape the scope and direction of the inquiry.
 Early engagement in any public consultation around the TOR and any sequencing of the inquiry can help ensure the objectives of an individual or organisation are addressed by the inquiry.

-In the case of the Coronavirus response, the terms of reference might focus on (but will not be limited to) planning and preparation for any pandemic; the scientific advice given; decisions taken to prevent the virus spreading, the communication of those and how effective such measures were; provision of PPE; managing the virus within hospitals and care homes including discharging hospital patients without being tested to care homes; deaths of key workers; the disproportionate mortality rate within the BAME community; and the economic implications of the response to the virus.
+In the case of the Covid-19 response, the terms of reference might focus on (but will not be limited to) planning and preparation for any pandemic; the scientific advice given; decisions taken to prevent the virus spreading, the communication of those, timing and how effective such measures were; requirements around and provision of PPE; managing the virus within hospitals and care homes including discharging hospital patients initially without being tested to care homes; deaths particularly of key workers; the disproportionate mortality rate within the BAME community; support available to individuals, businesses and sectors through government schemes; approach to track and trace and vaccinations; economic implications of the response to the virus and other long-term implications – healthcare (including mental health) and impact on sectors and groups of society (e.g. children's education and wellbeing).

 7. FUNDING TO SUPPORT PARTICIPATION